Autumn Leaves / 紅葉

 Ise Jingu Shrine (Ise City)

-The sprawling Ise Jingu Shrine encompasses not only the Naiku Inner Shrine (formally called Kotai Jingu) and Geku Outer Shrine (officially known as Toyoke Daijingu), but also 14 associated shrines, 43 auxiliary shrines, 24 subordinate shrines, and 42 minor shrines; a total of 125 Shinto shrines.
-In the riverside purification area of the Naiku Shrine of Ise Jingu, the colorful reflections of the autumn leaves on the mirror-like surface of the Isuzu River are as beautiful as a painting.
-Combined with the mystical air of the shrine, a visit will be an unforgettable experience.
+The Ise Jingu [Shrine] encompasses Kotaijingu [Naiku], Toyo'ukedaijingu [Geku], 14 associated shrines, 43 auxiliary shrines, 24 subordinate shrines, and 42 minor shrines, which is a total of 125 Shinto shrines.
+The riverside "Mitarashi" [Site for ablution] of the Kotaijingu [Naiku] reflecting the colorful autumn leaves on the mirror-like surface on the Isuzu River is a spectacular sight to behold.
+With the combination of the mystical air of the shrine, the visit will be a once in a lifetime experience.

 Click here for more on Ise Jingu.